basshelal/AnimationVectorizer/notes.md

 ## TODO

-* Figure out a way to grab every frame from a video
+* Figure out a way to grab every frame from a video (ffmpeg-extract-frames dependency may do this!)

 * (Meat & 'taters) Vectorization algorithm!
 At first use someone else's and improve and fix later